SQL Server Indexes Interview Questions and Answers

 Which Index is faster, Clustered or Non Clustered Index?

-Clustered Index is slightly faster than Non-Clustered Index.
+Clustered Index is slightly faster than the Non-Clustered Index.
 This is because when a Non Clustered Index is used there is an extra look up from the Non-Clustered Index to the table, to fetch the actual rows.

 When is it usually better to create a unique non-clustered index on the primary key column?